Optimizing quantum error correction protocols with erasure qubits: Other platforms

-As reported in Ref.~\cite{koottandavida2024erasure}; the cavity amplitude damping time is $T_1 \approx 250 \mu\text{s}$, and the intrinsic cavity dephasing is very long.
+As reported in Ref.~\cite{koottandavida2024erasure}, the cavity amplitude damping time is $T_1 \approx 250 \mu\text{s}$, and the intrinsic cavity dephasing is very long.
 The gate time is around $2 \mu\text{s}$, resulting in an erasure cavity error of $0.8\%$.
 The erasure ancilla error is $1.3 \%$ as its $T_1$ is $147 \mu\text{s}$.
 The measurement time is around $12 \mu\text{s}$, which results in erasure rate of $4.8\%$ during the measurement.

-The subthreshold region is shown in Fig.~\ref{fig:Cavity} as a function of the measurement time and the two qubit gate time.
+The subthreshold region is shown in Fig.~\ref{fig:Cavity} as a function of the measurement time and the 2Q gate time.
 As the results are comparable to the transmon dual-rail qubit (Fig.~\ref{fig:dual_rail_threshold}), the cavity dual-rail qubit operations are not fast enough currently to show subthreshold behavior.